 - Workers’ compensation benefits

-When you work with our law firm, your WTC injury attorney will ensure that you complete the application properly and help you determine any amount that VCF program administrators might deduct from your final payout.
+When you work with our law firm, your WTC injury attorney will ensure that your application is completed properly and help you determine any amount that VCF program administrators might deduct from your final payout.

-Contact Fuchsberg-Cannata Law Firms Today for a Free Consultation
+Contact Cannata, Hendele & Cannata Today for a Free Consultation

 It has been nearly two decades since the terrorist attack on the World Trade Center in New York City.
 Since that time, our firm has worked with thousands of cancer and non-cancer WTC victims to help them enroll in the Victim Compensation Fund as well as the World Trade Center Health Program.
 We can do the same for you.